Căile Ferate Române

-CFR is headquartered in Bucharest and has regional divisions centered in Bucharest, Brașov, Cluj-Napoca, Constanța, Craiova, Galați, Iași, and Timișoara.
+CFR was headquartered in Bucharest and had regional divisions centered in Bucharest, Brașov, Cluj-Napoca, Constanța, Craiova, Galați, Iași, and Timișoara.
 Its International Union of Railways code is 53-CFR.

 History

 Railways in the nineteenth century

 The first railway line on Romania's present-day territory was opened on 20 August 1854 and ran between Oravița in Banat and Baziaș, a port on the Danube.
 The line, which had a length of 62.5 km, was used solely for the transportation of coal.
 From 12 January 1855, the line was operated by Imperial Royal Privileged Austrian State Railway Company, the Banat province being at that time part of the Austrian Empire.
 After several improvements in the following months, the line was opened to passenger traffic from 1 November 1856.

 Between 1864 and 1880, several railways were constructed in the area of the Kingdom of Romania.
 On 1 September 1865, the English company John Trevor-Barkley began construction on the Bucharest–Giurgiu line.
 Commissioned by the King of Romania, the line was opened to traffic on 26 August 1869.
 The Bucharest-Giurgiu line was the first railway built on Romanian territory at that time (considering that the Oravița-Baziaș line was part of Austria-Hungary, even though it now lies on Romanian territory).

 In September 1866, the Romanian Parliament voted for the construction of a 915 km railway, from Vârciorova in the south to Roman in the north, via Ploiești, Bucharest, Buzău, Brăila, Galați, and Tecuci, all important population centres.
 The price for the construction was at that time 270,000 gold francs per kilometre and was contracted to the German Strousberg consortium.
 The line was opened in various stages, the first stage (Ploiesti–Bucharest–Galați–Roman) being opened to traffic on 13 September 1872, while the Vârciorova–Ploiești segment was opened some time later, on 9 May 1878.
 The Vârciorova-Roman line was an important part of Romania's rail infrastructure because it spanned the entire Kingdom and provided an important connection for passengers and freight between several significant Wallachian and Moldavian cities.